W427697/Discord-/docs/essentials/highlight.md

 ## Customize style

 By default, the addon applies a standard style to the highlighted elements you've enabled for the story.
-However, you can enable your custom style by extending the configuration object and providing a `color` and `style` option.
+However, you can enable your custom style by extending the payload object and providing a `color` and/or `style` properties.
 For example:

 <!-- prettier-ignore-start -->